-In 2014, large fish in the North-western North Sea made up almost 22% of the weight of the fish community.
-This was very nearly the same as the 23% in 1983; however it is an increase from a low of 2.2% in 2001.
-While there was a clear decline in the indicator from 1983 to 1993, there has been rapid recovery since 2003 that accelerated after 2010.
+In 2016, large fish in the North Sea survey made up 16% of the weight of the fish community.
+This is close to the value of 20% recorded in 1983 and a noticeable increase from a low of 4% in 2001.
+While there was a clear decline in the indicator from 1983 to 2001, there has been rapid recovery since and this pace of recovery accelerated after 2010.

-The indicator shows changes in the proportion, by weight, of large individuals equal to or over 40cm in length in fish populations in the Northwestern part of the North Sea.
+The indicator shows changes in the proportion, by weight, of large individuals equal to or over 50cm in length in demersal (bottom-dwelling) fish populations in the North Sea.
 Changes in the size structure of fish populations and communities reflect changes in the state of the fish community.
 Fluctuations in values between years are expected given inter-annual fluctuations in the distribution and abundance of North Sea fish populations and sampling variation.